Vector integration guide

 How to stream activity logs to vector.

-serves as a flexible log pipeline, allowing activity events to be collected, processed, and forwarded to a wide range of SIEM systems.
+Vector serves as a flexible log pipeline, allowing activity events to be collected, processed, and forwarded to a wide range of SIEM systems.
 By using Vector, you can transform and route logs as needed, making it easier to integrate with your existing observability tools and adapt to future changes in your logging infrastructure.

-For the sake of this example we will follow simple Docker deployment of Vector via Docker Compose but you most likely want to follow Vector's guide to it in your infrastructure.
+For the sake of this example we will follow simple Docker deployment of Vector via Docker Compose but you most likely want to follow Vector's guide to deploy it in your infrastructure.

 Save the following configuration to vector.yaml